IITD-data-systems/ws-2024/README.md

 [Welcome](#about) | [Topics](#topics) | [Registeration](#registeration) | [Programme](#programme)

+---

+> ⚠️ **Alert: Online Test on November 17th at 10:00 AM**
+>
+> The online test is scheduled for **November 17th at 10:00 AM**.
+Test will be available at [wss24.cse.iitd.ac.in/moodle](wss24.cse.iitd.ac.in/moodle)
+>
+> Make sure to log in to Moodle and go through the test instructions before the test.
+My courses->Winter School 2024 on Data Systems.
+To access the test, please use the following login details **(in lowercase)**.
+Your email address should be the same as the one you used in your application form.
+>
+> **Username**: Your email address
+>
+> **Password**:  The part before the "@" symbol in your email address

+> For more information and updates see [https://groups.google.com/g/iitd-ws2024-2/](https://groups.google.com/g/iitd-ws2024-2/)

+---

 ## Welcome<a name="about"></a>
 The **Winter School 2024 on Data Systems**, organized by the Data Systems Group of the [Department of Computer Science and Engineering](https://www.cse.iitd.ac.in/) at IIT Delhi, will be held from **December 2nd to December 6th, 2024**.
 Supported by the Mohit Aron Endowment, this winter school provides an exceptional opportunity for final-year undergraduate students, master’s and PhD students, and industry professionals to deepen their knowledge in **scalable systems for Big Data, Data Science and AI**.